tiendu/tiendu.github.io/_posts/2026-06-08-compliance-by-design-examples-eng.md

 - Was access still valid at the time?
 - Did data leave the approved region?

+### What the engineer thought

+> We already have logs.
+The system records API calls and errors.

+That may be useful operationally.

+It may not be enough for governance.

+### What the auditor saw

+> The logs do not clearly reconstruct security-relevant actions, approval context, actor identity, target resource, or before-and-after state.

+Auditability is not the same as having a pile of logs.

 ### Events worth logging

 For bioinformatics platforms, log: